Click below to get more information about UNH graduate programs

 | BCHM 894 | Protein Structure and Function | 4 |

-In consultation with the Faculty Advisor and with the approval of the Graduate Program Coordinator, students will design a Capstone experience (up to 10 cr.) that is consistent with their career development plans.
-The Capstone will typically consist of one of the following: (a) a research project in a UNH faculty member’s research laboratory (usually the Faculty Advisor); (b) an internship/co-op experience in an industry setting (including the student’s current workplace if applicable); or (c) an intentionally designed set of applied training workshops, as described above.
+In consultation with the Faculty Advisor, students will design a Capstone experience that is consistent with their career development plans.
+The Capstone will typically consist of one of the following: (a) a research project in a UNH faculty member’s research laboratory; or (b) an internship/co-op experience in an industry setting (including the student’s current workplace if applicable).
 The preferred scenario for the internship is a partnership between the student’s off-site internship supervisor and the UNH Faculty Advisor in which the experiential learning experience has some components performed in the workplace and others on-campus.

 Accelerated Master’s programs offer qualified University of New Hampshire undergraduate students the opportunity to begin graduate coursework in select graduate programs while completing a bachelor’s degree.
 Accelerated master's programs are designed to provide students with an efficient and cost-effective pathway to earn both a bachelor's and master's degree or graduate certificate, enhancing career opportunities and long-term earning potential.